The University of South Carolina's Nutrition Consortium supports a Policy and Practice

 Brief series.
-The Center was established in 2003 with a mission to create a local,
+The Consortium was established in 2003 with a mission to create a local,

 state-wide, national, and global presence that establishes the University as a national

 leader in nutrition by engaging with community partners, other research institutions,

 public agencies, and professional organizations.
-Through this series, the Center provides objective, thoughtful analysis on current nutrition-related policy and practice
+Through this series, the Consortium provides objective, thoughtful analysis on current nutrition-related policy and practice

 issues from a public interest perspective.